9 Most Beautiful Cities in Pennsylvania

 Aerial view of Williamsport

 Founded in 1769, the city of Williamsport serves as the seat of Lycoming County and is home to a population of 27,754 residents.
-Located on a branch of the Susquehanna River, this former lumber centre is now a bustling modern city for finance, the arts and quality higher education.
-Visitors may take beautiful strolls through several of the town’s historic neighborhoods, where a number of 18th and 19th century homes and landmarks can be found.
-Indeed at the famed Millionaire’s Row Historic District, up to 263 buildings are listed as being of historic importance.
+Located on a branch of the Susquehanna River, this former lumber center is now a financial hub that hosts the Lycoming College and the Community Arts Center, creating a perfect storm between fine art and intellectual pursuits.
+Visitors may take beautiful strolls through several of the town’s historic neighborhoods, such as Vallamont and Grampian Hills, where a number of 18th and 19th-century homes and landmarks like the Peter Herdic House still stand.
+Indeed, at the famed Millionaire’s Row Historic District, up to 263 buildings, including the Rowley House, are listed as being of historical importance.
+When you are done soaking in history, the Hiawatha Paddlewheel Riverboat awaits for a leisurely cruise.
 And with a climate that features hot summers and mild winters, spending time outdoors is always popular in Williamsport.
-From ice skating in the winter to hiking, biking, and jogging in the summer, being outside in this great Pennsylvania town is always a pleasant experience.
+From ice skating at outdoor rinks in the winter to hiking, biking, and jogging in the summer at places like the Susquehanna Riverwalk, being outside in this great Pennsylvania town is always a pleasant experience.

 York